23 May , 2025

 In her youth, Garbo worked as a shop assistant in the hat department of the PUB department store on Hötorget in central Stockholm.
 She later worked as a model in the store’s advertisements and promotional films.
 In 1922, film director Erik A. Petschler discovered her and offered her a role in his upcoming film.
 Petschler also advised her to attend the Royal Dramatic Theatre’s acting school, prompting Garbo to leave her position at PUB on July 22, 1922.

 PUB was a classic department store located on Hötorget, across from the Concert Hall.
-Scandic has since converted the building into the Haymarket hotel.
+Scandic has since converted the building into the Haymarket Hotel.
 As a side note, Vladimir Lenin bought a suit here during his visit to Stockholm in April 1917, on his way back to Russia and the revolution.

 Filmstaden Råsunda: Where her career took flight